Accredited and Nationally Recognized

 WGU was presented International Distance Learning Awards by the United States Distance Learning Association (USDLA) in 2008 and 2011:

-- 2008 - 21st Century Award for Best Practices in Distance Learning, awarded in recognition for WGU's achievements as the nation's first competency-based online university and its success in expanding access to higher education for adults seeking bachelor's and master's degrees.
+- 2008, 2011, 2012, 2013, and 2014 - 21st Century Award for Best Practices in Distance Learning, awarded in recognition for WGU's achievements as the nation's first competency-based online university and its success in expanding access to higher education for adults seeking bachelor's and master's degrees.

 - 2008 - Outstanding Leadership by an Individual in the Field of Distance Learning, awarded to Dr. Janet Schnitz, the former executive director of the WGU Teachers College.